-Disciplinary And Other Action
+Disciplinary And Other Actions Related to Bullying

 A student who violates this policy shall be subject to appropriate disciplinary action consistent with the Code of Student Conduct, which may include:

 - 1. Counseling within the school.

 - 2. Parental conference.

 - 3. Loss of school privileges.

 - 4. Exclusion from school-sponsored activities.

 - 5. Detention.

 - 6. Suspension.

 - 7. Expulsion.

 - 8. Board Hearing

 - 9. Referral to law enforcement officials.